Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

     Name:
         'Login_User'
     Description:
-        The Login_User access method should verify that the user's login credentials exist in the User_Account table and, if they do, will direct the user to the game page.
+        The Login_User access method should verify that the user's login credentials exist in the User_Account table and, if so, direct the user to the game page.
     Parameters:
         Username, Password
     return values: